 - Collect and store any type of user attribute, including employee-provided values.

 Warning: Universal Directory and the accompanying Profile Editor features are very powerful options.
-The alteration of profiles and mappings can have unintended effects in downstream apps — please be cautious when making such changes.
+The alteration of profiles and mappings can have unintended effects in downstream apps — be cautious when making changes.
 Note that when an attribute in a user's profile triggers an update, Okta updates the user's entire profile in the application.

 Using Universal Directory

 The following explains Universal Directory features, configuration of features, and use-cases.
 Topics include

 - Profiles — Representations of user accounts.
 Okta supports 2 types of profiles: Okta end user profiles and App user profiles.